codinghare5/astro-static-site/src/pages/posts/what-is-severe-autism.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: Chapter I
+title: What are mild and severe autism?
 tag: movie
-date: 2021-05-17
+date: Oct 1, 2021, 5:38 PM
 image: /social.jpg
 author: Jen Blacow
 authorImage: /jen.jpg
-description: Which Treats of the Character and Pursuits of the Famous Gentleman Don Quixote of La Mancha
+description: Autism spectrum condition (ASD) is commonly referred to as being mild autism or severe autism.
+Actually, autism is not linear and the amount of support needed is not necessarily an indication of the severity of the autism.
+Autism is an umbrella term that includes many different kinds of difficulties.
 ---
 **Thumbnail image:** WhatIsSevereAutism